Artist: Don Markofski - Artwork: Arroyo Seco Bridge

 Dear AAIE Members,

-Welcome to 2023!
-I’m looking forward to this year and our new meeting place at Chaffey Community Museum of Art (CCMA).
-We are very appreciative for allowing us to use their space for our 2023 meetings.
-A new schedule of Artist Demos, CAT days, and participating in local Art in the community in partnership with CCMA, RCCAAF, and OHMA will be posted in a calendar on the website.
-We had some real challenges in 2022 as we emerged from the pandemic with Zoom to Live meetings.
+Welcome to 2024!
+I’m looking forward to this year and our continued partnership with the Chaffey Community Museum of Art (CCMA).
+We are very appreciative for their allowing us to use their space for our 2023/2024 meetings.
+We have a new calendar of Artist Demos, CAT days and field trips scheduled, and we are looking forward to participating in local Art in the community by partnering with CCMA, RCCAAF, and OHMA.
+We had some challenges in 2023 and overcame them and our membership continues to grow.

-The AAIE board has also been working on ways to generate income besides the quarterly show, including selling grids we have in storage to individual artists and organizations.
-We will be restarting the bargain and raffle table at meetings, and eventually, have a yard sale of items we have in storage no longer needed.
-This will allow us to eventually eliminate the annual storage costs and bring in some needed income.
+The AAIE board has also been working on ways to generate income and reduce our expenditures including selling grids in storage to individual artists and organizations and having the bargain table and raffles at meetings.
+Eventually, we’ll have a yard sale of items in storage that we no longer need.
+This will allow us to eventually eliminate the annual storage costs which are a significant drain.

 I want to send out a big thank-you to all of you who have continued to show up, participate, and volunteer.
-As a non-profit Art Association, our goal is to promote, support, educate and make accessible Art to our surrounding communities and I think we did a great job of accomplishing that in 2022.
-Here’s looking forward to 2023 filled with opportunity and success in our creative endeavors.
+As a non-profit Art Association, our goal is to promote, support, educate and make accessible Art to our surrounding communities and I think we did a great job of accomplishing that in 2023.
+Here’s looking forward to a successful 2024, with new opportunities for success in our creative endeavors.
+2024 will be an election year for a new president and board so keep that in mind as we move forward.
+We have a lot of talented and capable members which can fill these positions.
+Happy New Year!
+Sincerely: